Learning & Development

 Children who reach the third stage of normalisation have typically attended a Montessori preschool three or more days per week, and are usually between five and six years of age.
 During this stage of development, children can focus intently on one activity, and then move onto the next activity without disturbing the work of others.

-Children who have achieved normalisation understand the ground rules of the Montessori classroom, and follow them, because they know that doing so leads to peace and harmony in their environment.
+Children who have achieved normalisation understand the ground rules of the Montessori classroom, and follow them.
+They know that doing so leads to peace and harmony in their environment.

 They are patient, focused, and respectful of all things, living and non-living.
-They have learned to exercise self-control and discipline, and engage in work because it fulfills their desire to achieve a greater understanding.
+These children have learned to exercise self-control and discipline, and engage in work because it fulfills their desire to achieve a greater understanding.

 The Montessori environment is designed to lead children through the stages of normalisation at their own pace.
 Each child is unique, and there is no set timeframe to achieve normalisation.